herb-mc/extra_enchants/README.md

 #### Tools

-- *Antigravity* - Mined items will have no gravity
+- *Antigravity* (treasure) - Mined items will have no gravity

-- *Magnetic* - Items will attracted towards the holder
+- *Magnetic* (treasure) - Items will attracted towards the holder

-- *Terraforming* - Massive increase in mining speed, but blocks drop nothing
+- *Terraforming* (treasure) - Massive increase in mining speed, but blocks drop nothing

 #### Tridents